Get

 No. Plain and simple.
 Dogs have lots of different temperaments despite their size—and there is no one-size-fits-all stereotype.
 Different breeds offer various traits that make them easier or harder to train, manage, or handle.

-Ultimately, it really just depends on what you consider bad behavior.
-Some people don’t want dogs that are hard to potty train while others prefer staying away from canines with particular stereotypical behavioral issues.
+Ultimately, it really just depends on what you consider bad or unwanted behavior.
+Some people don’t want dogs that are too energetic while others prefer a companion that will join them in any adventure and want to avoid a couch potato.

 If you want a lap dog that stays glued to you and doesn’t really do much else, small dogs might be considered better behaved.
 However, if you’re looking for a highly trainable dog that can learn a broad variety of concepts, there are plenty of big dogs that take the cake.